lvgl/lvgl/docs/get-started/index.md

 ```
 # Get started

 There are several ways to get your feet wet with LVGL.
-This list shows the recommended way of learning the library:
+Here is one recommended order of documents to read and things to play with when you are learning to use LVGL:
 1. Check the [Online demos](https://lvgl.io/demos) to see LVGL in action (3 minutes)
 2. Read the [Introduction](https://docs.lvgl.io/latest/en/html/intro/index.html) page of the documentation (5 minutes)
 3. Read the [Quick overview](https://docs.lvgl.io/latest/en/html/get-started/quick-overview.html) page of the documentation (15 minutes)